ie-consuegra/ic-apps-script-starter/README.md

 cd my-project

-npm install
 ```
+* Optional: Open package.json and package-lock.json and change the name attribute from ic-apps-script-starter to that of your own project

-* Run starter.sh, this will remove any git reference to this repository and initialize your own local repo.
+* Run starter.sh, this will remove any git reference to this repository, will initialize your own local repo and install node developer dependencies.

 ```
 sh starter.sh
 ```
 * Create a new Google Apps Script project using clasp.

 ```